How much time should I spend preparing a job application?

 Cover letter: 30 minutes

-Write one-page cover letters from scratch, focusing on 2-3 requirements from the target role description.
+Write a one-page cover letter from scratch, focusing on 3-4 requirements from the target role description.

 An extra round of proofreading: 10 minutes